FreeRADIUS/freeradius-server/.github/contributing.md

 Contacting the dev team gives us the opportunity to offer feedback.
-We may have a solution to your problem that doesn't require additional code, or may have ideas as to how your problem can be solved in a way that will better fit with the longterm vision for the server.
+We may have a solution to your problem that doesn't require additional code, or may have ideas as to how your problem can be solved in a way that will better fit with the long-term vision for the server.

-Once you've got the go ahead read through the
-[coding standards document](http://wiki.freeradius.org/contributing/coding-standards).
+Once you've got the go ahead, please read through the [coding standards document](http://wiki.freeradius.org/contributing/coding-standards).

 If you're creating a new module you may wish to read the [module creation guide](http://wiki.freeradius.org/contributing/Modules3).

 You may also wish to utilise the [doxygen site](http://doc.freeradius.org) to review code documentation.

 The doxygen site contains the complete reference of all API functions with doxygen headers, as well as structs, and callback declarations.  http://doc.freeradius.org is updated within one minute of each commit to the master branch of the freeradius-server repository.

 Finally, this file was written to be displayed automatically on the GitHub issue tracker, so